Mantiker/kafka-course/theory/README.md

 #### Partition

 1) Represents topic partialy
+2) For given partition only one broker could be a leader
+3) Has a leader and multiple replicas (ISR -> in-sync replica)
-2) Messages in each partition ordered
+3) Messages in each partition ordered
-3) Each mesage in partition has id (offset) => id is not a Key
+4) Each mesage in partition has id (offset) => id is not a Key
-4) Each partiton can have different current offset (offset only have a meaning for a specific partition)
+5) Each partiton can have different current offset (offset only have a meaning for a specific partition)
-5) Data is assigned randomly to a partition unless a key is provided
+6) Data is assigned randomly to a partition unless a key is provided
-6) If data has a key (producr posts key + message) different messages with the same key always go through same partition.
+7) If data has a key (producr posts key + message) different messages with the same key always go through same partition.
 Order is guaranteed only within a partition (not across partitions)

 #### Messages